GustavoHBDuarte/Metabolomics_PK_proj/README.md

 **Packages**: pandas, numpy, sklearn, scipy, matplotlib, plotly

-## Dataset
+## Datasets

-* The dataset used for this project refers to a Liquid Chromatograpy Mass Spectrometry metabolite profiling experiment, where raw acquisition files will be available on: www.ebi.ac.uk/metabolights/MTBLS3128.
+* The datasets used for this project refers to a Liquid Chromatograpy Mass Spectrometry (LC-MS) metabolite profiling experiment in human serum specimens, where raw acquisition files will be available on: www.ebi.ac.uk/metabolights/MTBLS3128.

 * From .raw files data were processed using *ProgenesisQI* software generating a .csv file with aligned LC-MS molecular features as well as other experiment-related information.
+Each molecular feature corresponds to a chemical compound detected in the above mentioned experiment and will be used as atributtes/features for machine learning modeling.

 * In order to clean the above mentioned .csv file, first data was normalized by the internal standard feature.
 Then, features with relative standard deviation higher than 25% were removed.
 This step was performed outside Python environment, using MS Excel.

+* Several datasets were generated corresponding to different types of LC-MS analysis (positive and negative modes)

-* Resulting dataset is available in the attached notebook
+* Resulting datasets are available in the attached notebook.

 ## Data Preparation for Machine Learning, Basic Data Visualization And Machine Learning Modeling